 Irredeemable debt is also known as perpetual debt.
 Perpetual or irredeemable debts are t debts which are not repayable during the life of the company.
 These are repayable only one liquidation of the company.
-In this case the time of maturity is not specified.
+In this time case the GLOBA GEOF of maturity is not specified.